-Employers must give every new employee a copy of the Fair Work Information Statement before, or as soon as possible after, they start their new job The statement is available on the Fair Work Ombudsman website.
+Employers must give every new employee a copy of the Fair Work Information Statement before, or as soon as possible after, the contract is entered into.

+The statement is available on the Fair Work Ombudsman website.

 What about fixed term contracts in place before 6 December 2023?